 Every now and then, we find a lot of good content to read in the internet but limited time to read.
 Reading list is a feature introduced from Google Chrome version 89 that enables you to save content to read later.
-This article will take you through how to manage reading list in Google Chrome.
+This article will take you through how to manage reading list in Google Chrome on the latest and old Chrome versions.

 Reading List Vs Bookmark